Yes, having the best bug out bag can save your life when shit hits the fan.

 Overall, this isn’t the best bug out bag but it’s not bad at all either.

 Orca Tactical is another brand that makes tactical gears.
 The Salish 40L MOLLE 3-Day Army Military Survival Bug Out Bag is its largest offering from its tactical style assault backpack line.
 It can be a tactical bag or a bug out backpack, depending on what you use it for.
-If you want, you can use it as your school backpack.

 The bag, made from 600D polyester material, boasts of water-resistant and scratch-proof coating, making it able to withstand harsh environments.
 It also uses YKK dual zippers, which is, as mentioned above, arguably the best in the industry.